 - Don’t type in all caps

 - Use a specific language (i.e., English, Spanish) when communicating

 - Don’t self-promote your channel, website, or other personal things without permission

-Add the Same/Similar Rules to Your Discord Server
+Add Similar Rules to Your Discord Server

 Don’t try to “force” people to follow you.
 Use this only at times when you are dealing with trolls, then put your settings back to normal a few minutes later.